jacobhmurphy/ninja-tasker/README.md

 \*\* Back-end

 - set up express server to accept incoming DELETE requests - DONE
-- use params place holder to identify the items to be deleted by index
+- use params place holder to identify the items to be deleted by index - ALMOST DONE?
 - remove item from LIST

 \*\* Front-end